 Primary Committee Chair: Pat Shaffer, Nashville Public Library

 The Volunteer State Book Award is sponsored annually by the Tennessee Library Association and the Tennessee Association of School Librarians.
 Each year, children across Tennessee are asked to read books from a list of nominated titles.
 The Volunteer State Book Award has four divisions--Primary (K-2nd Grade), Intermediate (Grades 3rd-5th), Middle School (Grades 6-8), and high school (grades 9-12).
 In the spring, those students who have read or listened to at least three of the titles from the list are eligible to vote for their favorite titles.
 These votes are tabulated and sent to the state organization.
-The deadline for this year's voting is May 1.
-The ballots will uploaded in the spring of 2014.
 The book with the most votes statewide wins the award.
 The author of the book receives a plaque and is invited to Tennessee to receive the award.

 And the winners are. . .

 The Volunteer State Book Award committee is proud to announce the results of the ballots submitted for the 2013-2014 year.

 VSBA PowerPoints in .pptx format: These resources will be linked when available.

 VSBA PowerPoints in .pdf format: These resources will be linked when available.

 The Volunteer State Book Award nominees can be found at goodreads.com.
 After you register, search for Volunteer State Book Awards.
 You can rate and comment on the books, participate in discussions, and connect with other readers.